peterhinch/micropython-micropower/README.md

 It is necessary to de-initialise the bus prior to re-initialising it.
 In principle this could be done in the device constructor.
 However existing drivers are unlikely to do this.
 Consequently the ``PowerController`` does this on power down.
-I don't know of a similar issue with SPI, but it de-initialises this on a precautionary basis.
+I don't know of a similar issue with SPI, but the driver de-initialises this on a precautionary basis.

 # Pyboard modification